bitovi/academy/src/technology-consulting/5-communication.md

 #### Surprised

-- **Curiosity:** “That’s an interesting approach—how exactly would it work in practice?”
+- **Curiosity:** “That’s an interesting approach — how exactly would it work in practice?”
 - **Surprise:** “Oh, I didn’t realize this was already finished.
 That’s great!”
 - **Confusion:** “I’m not sure I understand how this fits into the bigger picture.
 Can you explain it again?”
 - **Shock:** “Wait, we’re changing the entire direction of the project?”